-4 Tips For Picking The Best Glasses For Your Face Shape
+3 Tips For Picking The Best Glasses For Your Face Shape

-With so many chic eyeglasses out, there how are you supposed to know which ones are going to best suit your face shape (and your style)?
+With so many chic eyeglasses out there, there how are you supposed to know which ones are going to best suit your face shape (and your style)?
 To make frame finding easier, we asked two industry experts how to pick glasses for your face shape.

 How to figure out your face shape